Dandenong Ranges National Park, Melbourne

 The Dandenongs were a favourite summer-time destination for Melbournians in days gone by, flocking to the hills to retreat from the heat of Melbourne and enjoying the cool of the rainforest.

-Summer temperatures are generally about 5 degrees cooler than down below in Melbourne and, yes, winter temperatures are often a bit cooler than the city – all the better to come stay in the Dandenongs and snuggle up by a fire, take a brisk walk or relax in a local eatery.
+Summer temperatures are generally about 5 degrees cooler than those in Melbourne, and winter temperatures are often a bit cooler than the city – all the better to stay in the Dandenongs and snuggle up by a fire, take a brisk walk, or relax in a local eatery.
 Occasionally, we get some snow, not often enough, though!

 Accommodation in the Dandenong Ranges